Transfinite Version of Welter's Game: Introduction

-In general, a game with satisfies the first three characters is called a combinatorial game.

-Combinatorial games are called in normal (resp. mis\`ere) form if the player who makes the last move will win (resp. lose).

-For the moment, we assume that there are only a finite number of positions that can be reached from the initial position, and a position may never be repeated (such a game is called short).
+The original version of Nim and Welter's Game are ``short'' games (namely there are only a finite number of positions that can be reached from the initial position, and a position may never be repeated in a play).

-Let $G$ be an impartial game position, we will express the symbol $G \rightarrow G'$ means that $G'$ can be reached by a single move from $G$.

-The original version of Nim, Welter's Game and Green Hackenbush which will be discussed in chapter 1 and 2 are short games.
-In chapter 3, this assumption will be removed.

 \begin{definition}[outcome classes] A game position is called an $\mathcal{N}$-position (resp. a $\mathcal{P}$-position) if the first player (resp. the second player) has a winning strategy. \end{definition}